 Studying abroad allows you to experience other cultures, to broaden your degree socially and academically, and to demonstrate to employers that you are mature, adaptable, and organised.
 Recent destinations include:

 - Koç University

 Alternatively, you can spend your third year on a placement year with the NHS in an IBMS-approved lab.
-You complete a portfolio of assessed work, which results in your IBMS registration.
+You complete a portfolio of assessed work, which results in HCPC registration after completion of the course.
 This provides you with hands-on experience using specialised equipment and techniques which are in demand from employers, and is a great route into work in an NHS hospital.

 All Biomedical Science students also have the opportunity to participate in a one-week summer school, where you learn about clinical biochemistry, cellular pathology, medical microbiology, and haematology and transfusion science.
 This time spent with NHS professionals improves you laboratory skills and helps you to develop an understanding of career paths in this sector.